Dana-Farber-AIOS/GPT4DFCI-API/README.md

 **Welcome to the code repository for GPT4DFCI API, the API client of [GPT4DFCI](https://github.com/Dana-Farber-AIOS/GPT4DFCI), which a allows you to leverage GPT4DFCI programmatically in your application.**

 *ℹ️ GPT4DFCI is a private and secure generative AI tool, based on GPT-4 and deployed for non-clinical use at Dana-Farber Cancer Institute.
-See all details about it its [code repository](https://github.com/Dana-Farber-AIOS/GPT4DFCI).*
+See all details about it in its [code repository](https://github.com/Dana-Farber-AIOS/GPT4DFCI).*

 This repository is organized in the following sections: